 Encouraging your child and giving them confidence, while still making clear the boundaries of good behaviour, is a challenge for every parent.
 It's about balancing the right sort of praise with constructive criticism.

 You are not doing your child any favours if you praise them too much.
 They will get an unrealistic idea of their own talents and importance.
 Praise specific actions, so that your child knows what they are doing right.
 Praise effort, improvement and real achievements.
-This will encourage your child to put the work in.
-There will be real satisfaction when they achieve goals through their own effort.
+This will encourage your child to put the work in and allow them to gain real satisfaction when they achieve goals.

 It is important to show interest in what they are doing.
 For instance, if a child shows you a drawing, ask them specific questions and tell them what particularly you like rather than too easily saying "that's brilliant".

 When it comes to criticism, it's more effective if you express it in positive ways.
 For instance, instead of "don't do that" tell them what you would like them to do - "tidy up your room please" or "let's get going on your homework".
 If you would like a few more pointers have a look at this link from the Parenting Science website.